 For information on adding or removing placement years from your undergraduate programme, please see separate information on placement years.

-Transfer of students between universities
+Transfers between universities

 If you are considering transferring from one university to another, it is very important that you seek appropriate advice and guidance before taking steps to proceed with a transfer.
 Extending your studies as a result of a transfer may have student finance implications and it is important you understand what support you might be entitled to in these circumstances.

-Sources of Advice for Current Loughborough students:
+Sources of advice for current Loughborough students:

 - Academic Advice: